mspncp/gosu-wiki/To Do.md

   * Fix download for all my LD games as soon as Mac wrapper is nicer :(
   * Point out that Font#text\_width is only relevant to Font#draw etc
   * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for MP3 clarification
-  * Note: changing looping may restart song—clarify this? (audiere)
   * Fix doxygen's fugliness (what's up there?!)
   * Point out that the RubyGosu.app lib dir can be cleaned up
   * Show version on libgosu.org front page